voldedore/docker-rpi-omv-build/README.md

 [![Build Status](https://travis-ci.org/voldedore/docker-rpi-omv-build.svg?branch=master)](https://travis-ci.org/voldedore/docker-rpi-omv-build)

-Source build for docker image `voldedore/rpi-omv`
+Source build for docker image `voldedore/rpi-omv`.

+*I recently stopped maintaining this repo due to a lack of time and RPI is not a proper idea for NAS, it's slow and the solution is somehow 'unstable'.*

 ## Maintainer